 - To edit the dashboard, select the Edit button in the right-hand corner.
 This will return you to the dashboard builder.

-- Once all changes have been made, select Save to finalize the changes on the current dashboard or select the carrot button next to Save and select Save As to save as a new dashboard.
+- Once all changes have been made, select Save to finalize the changes on the current dashboard or select the caret button next to Save and select Save As to save as a new dashboard.

 - To edit the dashboard properties, select Edit on the dashboard if not already in edit mode.